ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 - ip : the IP block you want to slice, in CIDR notation

-To merge back a block into a bigger one, use this API call :
+To merge back a block into a parent block, use this API call :

 > [!api]
 >